matthewkmayer/matthewkmayer.github.io/blag/content/post/farewell-rusoto.md

 In the years since starting Rusoto, I've accomplished my goals for the project:

-* Learn Rust: check.
+* Learn Rust
-* Run a non-trivial open source project: check.
+* Run a non-trivial open source project
-* Deepen my understanding of AWS: check.
+* Deepen my understanding of AWS

 Time for me to move on to the next big thing.